Fun Facts, Observations and Quotes

 increase our chances of survival.”

 Mr. Payne: “It’s like our sergeant told us before one trip into the jungle – Men, 50 of you are leaving on a mission.
-25 of you ain’t coming back.”
+25 of you ain’t comin' back.”

 Linklater has a strong link to the game of baseball.
 He played backup QB in grades 9-11 at Hunstville High School, and the team was ranked #1 in the state his junior year.
 But he was better at baseball and the family moved to Bellaire, TX because the Bellaire baseball coach was well known.
-He went on to play baseball at Sam Houston State University starting in 1980 (ask me about his “spiritual successor” to Dazed, titled Everybody Wants Some, based on this time in his life).
-Linklater also made a film in 2009, Inning By Inning: A Portrait of a Coach, look inside the world of University of Texas baseball coach Augie Garrido, the winningest coach in NCAA Division I history in any sport.
+He went on to play baseball at Sam Houston State University starting in 1980 (here is a link to my post about his “spiritual successor” to Dazed, titled Everybody Wants Some, based on this time in his life).
+Linklater also made a film in 2009, Inning By Inning: A Portrait of a Coach, a look inside the world of University of Texas baseball coach Augie Garrido, the winningest coach in NCAA Division I history in any sport.

 Linklater obviously wrote the character of Mitch with himself in mind, and incorporated baseball into the script.
 The producers asked Wiley Wiggins if he could play baseball convincingly, and Wiley said yes because he wanted the part.
 In reality, Wiley had never thrown a baseball in his life, and had never even had a baseball glove on his hand.
 They had to do a lot of work to make the baseball scenes convincing.